CMS comparison 2025: The most popular content management systems

 Easy updates |

-With a hosting package from IONOS, you can quickly and easily install Contao with just one click.
+With a hosting plan from IONOS, you can install Contao with just one click.

 Further information and a detailed description of the underlying page structure of the CMS is provided in our Contao basics article.

-Neos is, next to TYPO3, a true open source enterprise content management system, with a special focus on editors and developers.
-The highlight is that editors can create content in a real WYSIWYG (What You See Is What You Get) editor, and that developers get a state-of-the-art system with planned extensibility, living style guides, and atomic design.
+Neos is, alongside TYPO3, a true open-source enterprise content management system.
+The CMS has a special focus on editors and developers: Editors can create content in a real WYSIWYG (What You See Is What You Get) editor, and developers get a state-of-the-art system with planned extensibility, living style guides and atomic design.
 Neos is the ideal system for linking content with third-party systems (ERP, CRM, shops, etc.).

 Facts